top of page

 Aligning with Biblical Principles

 The Bible teaches us that management the time we have been given helps us to live purposeful lives.
 In Ephesians 5:15-16, we are encouraged to "Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity."
-Let us embrace this wisdom, recognizing that time is a precious resource entrusted to us by God.
+Think deeply about that-- God encourages us to live intentionally by carefully stewarding the time He has given to us.
+As we reflect on this wisdom, it is evident that time is a previous resource entrusted to us by God.

 Tip #1.
-Begin with Purposeful Planning: Set aside time in the upcoming week to channel your inner visionary and create a comprehensive plan that aligns with your dreams.
+Set aside time in the upcoming week to channel your inner visionary and create a comprehensive plan that aligns with your dreams.
 Break your goals into actionable steps and allocate specific time slots for each task.
 This simple act of intentional planning will empower you to seize each day with clarity and focus.

 Tip #2.
-Harness the Art of Saying No: In the coming week, practice the liberating art of saying "no" to tasks that do not align with your priorities.
+In the coming week, practice the liberating art of saying "no" to tasks that do not align with your priorities.
 By setting healthy boundaries and safeguarding your time, you are safeguarding your energy and focus for endeavors that truly matter.
 Matthew 5:37 reminds us, "Let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’" Honor your "yes" commitments and decline other requests with a polite "no." Remember, saying no to the trivial allows you to say yes to the extraordinary.

 Tip #3.
-Carve Out Moments for Self-Care: Dedicate moments within the next week to embrace self-care activities, alone or with loved ones, that rejuvenate your mind, body, and soul.
+Dedicate moments within the next week to embrace self-care activities, alone or with loved ones, that rejuvenate your mind, body, and soul.
 Whether it's an early morning prayer, a brisk walk or hike in nature, or reading a few chapters from an inspiring book, these intentional moments of self-care will replenish your energy.

 Comments